ennnbeee/AutopilotGroupTagger/README.md

 - ❔ Update specific interactively selected Windows Autopilot Devices with a new Group Tag
 - 📔 Export Windows Autopilot Device data, and selectively update multiple devices with new Group Tags
 - 🛑 Remove existing Group Tags across all scenarios
+- 🛍 Option to create Dynamic Groups based on new Group Tags

 > [!NOTE]
-> Before the Group Tags are assigned or removed, you are prompted whether you want to continue.
+> Before the Group Tags are assigned or removed, or the groups created, you are prompted whether you want to continue.

 ## 🗒 Prerequisites